Germanic–Roman contacts: Plunder aspect

 As the Western Roman Empire collapsed, Germanic tribes reclaimed land taken by the Roman Empire.
 Thus many Roman objects were obtained, proliferating throughout much of Germania, most likely via the already existing trade networks, all the way to Scandinavia.
 War spoils may have also added to proliferation of Roman artefacts.
 This may also explain the high number of Roman arms in Germanic hands, despite the Roman arms embargo.
 Two silver cups found in a grave in Hoby, in Denmark, are likely to have been war spoils from the Battle of the Teutoburg Forest in 9 A.D.

+End of the Roman empire

+A popular belief is that Germanic barbarians suddenly invaded and destroyed Roman civilization.
+Others argue the opposite is true.
+Hilaire Belloc observes, “What we are told is that the Western Empire was overrun by savage tribes, but there was no barbarian conquest.
+There was a continuation of what had been going on for centuries, an infiltration of people from outside the Empire because within the Empire they could get the advantages of civilization.”

+Norman Cantor points out, “The great invasions were not a war of the barbarians to defeat and subjugate the Roman Empire.
+Rather, the Germans sought to become part of the Empire and were fighting for concessions, in the form of land or money.
+They came as settlers and as allies.
+They did not defeat the Roman Empire in one cataclysmic battle; instead, they permeated the Roman world over the course of three centuries and transformed the fundamental nature of Roman civilization.”